pierrebrd/exploration_benchmarking/README.md

 After the simulation is finished, a benchmarking script analyze the results (rosbags, maps, etc.) and returns the results according to defined metrics.

-The benchmarking script `benchmark.py` is a simple python script, not a ROS2 node.
+The benchmarking script `benchmark.py` is a simple Python script, not a ROS2 node.
 Launch it in a terminal:

 ```bash
 python3 benchmark.py relative/path/to/run/folder